RithwikRajSuram/Predictive-Modeling-of-Chronic-Kidney-Disease/README.md

 - Scikit-learn
 - Random Forest Classifier

 ## Model Evaluation
+Logistic Regression Confusion Matrix

-The model achieved the following accuracy:
+The Logistic Regression model produced the following confusion matrix:

+Actual / Predicted	Non-CKD	CKD
+Non-CKD	18	4
+CKD	5	25
+Confusion Matrix Interpretation
+18 non-CKD patients were correctly classified as non-CKD.
+25 CKD patients were correctly classified as CKD.
+4 non-CKD patients were incorrectly classified as CKD.
+5 CKD patients were incorrectly classified as non-CKD.

+This shows that the Logistic Regression model performed well in identifying CKD cases while maintaining a reasonable balance between false positives and false negatives.

+## ROC Curve and AUC

+The Logistic Regression model achieved an AUC score of:

+AUC = 0.92

+An AUC of 0.92 indicates strong classification performance and shows that the model was able to separate CKD and non-CKD patients effectively.

+## Random Forest Accuracy

+The Random Forest model achieved an accuracy of:

-Random Forest Accuracy: 85.71%
+Random Forest Accuracy = 85.71%

-This means the model correctly classified approximately 86% of the patient records in the evaluated test set.
+This means the model correctly classified approximately 86% of the evaluated patient records.

-## Feature Importance Analysis
+## Visualizations

-Random Forest feature importance was used to identify which variables had the strongest impact on the model prediction.

-In this analysis, the most important features were:

-Feature	Interpretation
-sc	Serum creatinine had the highest importance and was the strongest predictor in the model bp	Blood pressure also contributed to CKD prediction Results

-The Random Forest model produced strong classification performance with an accuracy of 85.71%.

-The feature importance chart showed that:

-Serum creatinine (sc) was the most influential variable in predicting CKD.
-Blood pressure (bp) also contributed to the prediction outcome.
-The model successfully generated CKD predictions for unseen patient records.
-Key Visualization
+Linear Regression: Serum Creatinine vs Blood Pressure

+This plot shows the relationship between blood pressure and serum creatinine.
+The regression line indicates a slight positive association between the two variables.

+ROC Curve - Logistic Regression

+The ROC curve shows the trade-off between true positive rate and false positive rate.
+The model achieved an AUC of 0.92, indicating strong classification performance.

+Confusion Matrix - Logistic Regression

+The confusion matrix shows how many CKD and non-CKD patients were correctly and incorrectly classified by the Logistic Regression model.

 Random Forest Feature Importance

-The feature importance chart highlights the clinical variables that contributed most to the Random Forest prediction model.
+The Random Forest feature importance chart shows which selected clinical variables contributed most to CKD prediction.

+## Key Findings
+Logistic Regression performed strongly in distinguishing CKD and non-CKD patients.
+The ROC-AUC score of 0.92 indicates strong classification ability.
+Random Forest achieved an accuracy of 85.71%.
+Serum creatinine was the most important predictor in the Random Forest model.
+Blood pressure also contributed to CKD prediction.
+Linear Regression showed a slight positive relationship between blood pressure and serum creatinine.

 ## Conclusion

-This project demonstrates the use of machine learning in healthcare analytics to classify Chronic Kidney Disease risk from clinical data.
-The Random Forest model achieved an accuracy of 85.71%, and feature importance analysis showed serum creatinine as the strongest predictor, supporting the value of data-driven approaches in early disease detection.
+This project demonstrates how machine learning can be applied to healthcare data to support Chronic Kidney Disease risk classification.
+Logistic Regression showed strong classification performance with an AUC of 0.92, while Random Forest achieved 85.71% accuracy and identified serum creatinine as the strongest predictor among the selected features.